bootstrap-vue/bootstrap-vue/docs/components/form-file/README.md

 ### Drag and Drop
 Drop mode is enabled by default. it can disabled by setting the `no-drop` prop.

-### Accept
+### Limiting to certain file types
-You can limit the file types by setting the `accept` prop to a string containing the allowed file type.
-To specify more than one value, separate the values with a comma.
+You can limit the file types by setting the `accept` prop to a string containing the allowed file type(s).
+To specify more than one type, separate the values with a comma.

 ```html
 <!-- Accept all image formats by IANA media type wildcard-->